 Evolution of 3D Texturing in Animation

-The evolution of 3D sprites in animation has had a remarkable journey, from basic color mapping to complex techniques.
-At first, flat areas of color simply represented surfaces.
+The evolution of 3D sprites in animation has had a remarkable journey, from basic colour mapping to complex techniques.
+At first, flat areas of colour simply represent surfaces.
 As technology advanced, texture mapping and UV separation emerged, allowing artists to apply intricate details to 3D models.
-The emergence of specialized software such as Photoshop, Substance Painter, and Mari has revolutionized the texturing process, providing powerful tools for creating realistic surfaces.
+The emergence of specialised software such as Photoshop, Substance Painter, and Mari has revolutionised the texturing process, providing powerful tools for creating realistic surfaces.
 Recent trends include PBR (Physically Based Rendering) and procedural texturing, which improve visual fidelity.

 What Are 3D Texturing Techniques?